 Later President Suharto also saw the potential of Bali and continued to promote the island worldwide.
-Foreign investors and even international aid organizations provided funding to fuel the tourism boost.
+Foreign investors and even international aid organisations provided funding to fuel the tourism boost.

 Visitors from all over the world were enjoying the beautiful island of Bali until in 2002 two bombs were detonated at two nightclubs in Kuta and 202 people died.
 And again in 2005 an other attack took place in Jimbaran where 20 were killed.